Photo credit: Accounting and Business

 Antimicrobial Resistance in the Environment

-Antimicrobial resistance (AMR) is a global health threat.
+Antimicrobial resistance (AMR) poses a serious and growing threat to human health globally.
 While the environment is an important reservoir of AMR, it is an overlooked dimension, which needs more investigations.
 To this end, we study AMR in two types of biological systems, microbiomes and foodborne pathogens, in food-associated and natural environments.
 Through (meta)genomic data analysis combined with experimental manipulation, we aim to understand ecological mechanisms underlying the persistence, dissemination, and evolution of AMR in the environment.
 We use the mechanistic knowledge to inform science-based decisions and environmental actions, ultimately mitigating the threats from AMR to public health.